Who We Are

 Entirely locally owned and managed, Hawaii National Bank was built on strong relationships.
 Today, that legacy continues under the family’s second and third generations of leadership.
 A true family business, Hawaii National Bank has grown to 13 branches with locations on Oahu, Maui and Hawaii Island.

 For a new generation of customers, Hawaii National Bank has adapted to the ever-changing times, using digital technology and other innovative products to improve customer service and experiences.
-But one thing hasn’t changed: a philosophy of highly personalized service that has helped loyal customers and locally-owned businesses achieve their financial dreams for more than 50 years.
+But one thing hasn’t changed: a philosophy of highly personalized service that has helped loyal customers and locally-owned businesses achieve their financial dreams for 60 years.

 Stop in and experience a banking relationship that you’ll love for a lifetime.